detekt/detekt/.github/CONTRIBUTING.md

 # Contributing to detekt

 - Read [this article](https://chris.beams.io/posts/git-commit/) before writing commit messages.
-- Use `gradle build -x dokkaJekyll` to build the source but exclude documentation JAR generation to save time.
+- Use `gradle build -x dokkaHtml` to build the source but exclude documentation JAR generation to save time.
 - Make sure that `gradle detekt` does not report any errors.
 - This repository follows the [Kotlin coding conventions](https://kotlinlang.org/docs/reference/coding-conventions.html), which are enforced by ktlint when running `gradle detekt`.